vmware-archive/node-examples/book-service/README.md

   'http://localhost:8080/book/get?isbn=0525565329'
 ```

+## Clean Up the Local Development Environment

+- When finished with running the example locally, use a control-C in the shell running `node` to stop running the app.

+- When finished with running the example locally, use the shell running gfsh to tear down the GemFire cluster.
+Answer 'Y' when prompted for confirmation:

+    ```
+    gfsh>shutdown --include-locators=true
+    As a lot of data in memory will be lost, including possibly events in queues, do you really want to shutdown the entire distributed system?
+(Y/n): Y Shutdown is triggered

+    gfsh>exit
+    ```

+- Unset the `VCAP_SERVICES` environment variable
+to avoid interference with running other examples that would
+reference this environment variable if it continues to exist.

+    ```
+    $ unset VCAP_SERVICES
+    ```

 # Run the App with PCC as the Data Service

 ## Create and Configure a PCC Service Instance